 Eat & Drink in Kanab

 Truth be told there are not a ton of dining options in Kanab.
 Thankfully there are a couple of gems.
 And these few make it worth it!
-You will also find several fast food restaurants, 2 grocery stores to pick up picnic supplies and along with a handful of restaurants, my favorites are listed below.
+You will also find several fast-food restaurants, 2 grocery stores to pick up picnic supplies, and a handful of restaurants, my favorites are listed below.